Afro-Hispanic Review

-The Afro-Hispanic Review is an English-Spanish bilingual peer-reviewed academic journal published by Vanderbilt University's Department of Spanish and Portuguese and Bishop Joseph Johnson Black Cultural Center.
-The journal focuses on promoting the study of Afro-Latino literature and culture, both in the United States and internationally.
+The Afro-Hispanic Review is an English-Spanish bilingual peer-reviewed academic journal published by Vanderbilt University's Department of Spanish and Portuguese and the Bishop Joseph Johnson Black Cultural Center.
+The journal focuses on the study of Afro-Latino literature and culture, both in the United States and internationally.
 Published twice annually, it has been described as the "premier literary journal in Afro-Hispanic studies."
-Its editor is the Vanderbilt professor William Luis.
+Its editor-in-chief is William Luis (Vanderbilt University).

-The journal was founded in January 1982 at Howard University, with Stanley Cyrus as its founding editor.
+The journal was established in January 1982 at Howard University, with Stanley Cyrus as its founding editor.
 Beginning in 1986, it was published at the University of Missouri, as a collaboration between the departments of Black studies and Romance languages.
 It was transferred to Vanderbilt and its Bishop Joseph Johnson Black Cultural Center in 2005.